Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 </details>

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>⬅️</sup> <sub>Let alone DevOps, as a separate subject in software.</sub>
+⬅️ Let alone DevOps, as a separate area in software.

 This makes up the software architecture &mdash; a synergy of collective and best vision, design, and development from multiple points.
+Gaps in connecting design to code will create the insulation layer of misconstruing and block potentials.

-## But hold on...
+## but hold on...

-Reputable software providers hire/promote architects; they are central figures at many IT events.
-There's certification after all.
+**Reputable software providers hire/promote architects; they are central figures at IT events.
+There's certification after all.**

 Above all, *software architect* sounds cool, distinguishes one from crowds of senior developers<sup>🙋</sup><sup>👩‍👦‍👦</sup>, and impresses managers, customers, and stakeholders.&#8287;
-Neither "expert", "Chief Programming Officer" nor "dev lord" would match.
+Neither _expert_, _Chief Programming Officer_ nor _dev&nbsp;lord_ could match.

 > There was no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bundle of avant practices with strong practical backup.